Legendrian torus knots in lens spaces: Topological torus knots in lens spaces

-Let us now classify all topological torus knots on a Heegaard torus in Lens spaces up to isotopy.
-Recall that two knots $K_1$ and $K_2$ in a $3$-manifold $M$ are isotopic if there is a diffeomorphism $\phi : M \rightarrow M$ such that $\phi(K_1) = K_2$ and $\phi$ is isotopic to the identity map.
+Let us now classify all topological torus knots in lens spaces up to isotopy.
+Recall that two knots $K_1$ and $K_2$ in a $3$--manifold $M$ are isotopic if there is a diffeomorphism $g : M \rightarrow M$ such that $g(K_1) = K_2$ and $g$ is isotopic to the identity map.